natty11q/LayersNLogic/Docs/Engine/GameClass.md

         window = LNLEngine.Window.CreateWindow(props)
 ```

-this gives you direct access to the window however this may cause problems if they are not handled properly as you will need to manually setup the window and run it.

-It is recommended that you handle the window setup from using the Game class's `CreateWindow` function however you may want to create your own if you are making your own windowmanager that may need to handle multiple windows for example.
+This gives you direct control over the window, but keep in mind that you’ll be responsible for its setup and lifecycle.
+If not handled properly, this can lead to issues.
+It's generally recommended to use the `Game` class's `CreateWindow` method unless you have a specific need, such as building a custom window manager.

+---

+### Example: Custom Window Manager

 ```python
 class MyWindowManager:
     def __init__(self):
         self.Windows : list[LNLEngine.Window] = []